uncovertruth/Userdive-iOS-SDK/README.md

 # About UNCOVER TRUTH

-UNCOVER TRUTH Inc. is the Japan No.1 UI/UX anayltics consulting company provide a analytics tool called "USERDIVE for Apps".
+UNCOVER TRUTH Inc. is the Japan No.1 UI/UX anayltics and consulting company providing an analytics tool called "USERDIVE for Apps".

-In spite of launched service within a year, more 200 companies utilize the service and improve their UI/UX better.
-Based on our achievement and experiences in Japan, we want to share our experiences to improve all companies who have problems with their UI/UX.
+In spite of launched service within a year, more 200 companies utilize this service to improve their UI/UX.
+Based on our achievements and experiences in Japan, we want to share our experiences to improve all companies who have problems with their UI/UX.
 Also, we want to make user-friendly services more and more in the world.
-USERDIVE for Apps is the best UI/UX analytics tool, which be able to confirm every single users' all of page transition page staying time read content by HEAT MAPS, FUNNEL ANALYTICS and PLAY BACK.
-Based on UX analytics can achieve more effective improvement which is better than the pervious experience of designers or developers.
+USERDIVE for Apps is the best UI/UX analytics tool, which enables to confirm every single users' all of the page transition page staying time read content by HEAT MAPS, FUNNEL ANALYTICS and PLAY BACK.
+Based on UX analytics can achieve more effective improvement that is better than the pervious experience of designers or developers.